LocandLoad/Probability-Calculator/README.md

-To use, compile the probability calculator.
+To use, download probabilityCalculator.cpp and BigInt.hpp.

+Compile the probabilityCalculator.cpp into an executable.

 After compiling, run the executable with the arguments in this order: executable "p" "k" "n".

 p is a number between 0 and 1 representing the probability of some event happening.